 Cancer initiation is a complex interplay between genes, inflammation, the immune system, cellular metabolism, lifetime exposure to environmental toxins and hormones.

 Estrogen is used by most cells in the body including the brain, muscles, bones, breast, uterus, gut, and bladder cells.
-In some people estrogen in combination of other factors does play a role in cancer.
+In some people, estrogen in combination with other factors seems to play a in protecting against breast cancer.

-Breast cancer risk and estrogen exposure is related to lifetime estrogen exposure so women who have earlier periods, are older at first pregnancy, have fewer pregnancies and who breast feed for shorter times have higher lifetime exposure to their own exogenous hormones.
+Breast cancer risk and estrogen exposure is related to lifetime estrogen exposure so women who have earlier periods, are older at first pregnancy, have fewer pregnancies and who breast feed for shorter times have lifetime exposure to their own exogenous hormones that is less protective against breast cancer.

 Are hormone tests useful for 'estrogen dominance' associated conditions?